 Product cost of revenues.
-Cost of products includes the manufacturing cost of our steel roll-up and swing doors, rolling steel doors, steel structures, and hallway systems which primarily consists of amounts paid to our third-party contract suppliers and personnel-related costs directly associated with manufacturing operations as well as overhead and indirect costs.
+Product costs of revenues includes the manufacturing cost of our steel roll-up and swing doors, rolling steel doors, steel structures, and hallway systems which primarily consists of amounts paid to our third-party contract suppliers and personnel-related costs directly associated with manufacturing operations as well as overhead and indirect costs.
+Product costs of revenues also include all costs affiliated with erecting a self storage facility for our customers.
 We expect cost of revenues to increase in absolute dollars in future periods as we expect our revenues to continue to grow.